linode/docs/docs/applications/containers/install-docker-ce.md

 <!-- Install Docker CE using the official Docker repositories. -->

-These steps will install Docker Community Edition (CE) using the official Ubuntu repositories.
+These steps install Docker Community Edition (CE) using the official Ubuntu repositories.
 To install on another distribution, see the official [installation page](https://docs.docker.com/install/).

 {{< note >}}
-Docker CE is currently not officially supported on Ubuntu 18.04 LTS.
+Docker CE is not officially supported on Ubuntu 18.04 LTS.
 You can install a testing candidate by replacing `stable` in the `add-apt-repository` command below with `test`.
 {{< /note >}}

 1. Remove any older installations of Docker that may be on your system: